Brad Pitt Furious Over Leaked Documents And Accused Of Being Terrified That World Will Find Out Truth

 The attorney of Angelina also gone on to note that the reason Jolie has not responded to every accusation brought out by this battle and rumor in the media is due to her intention to keep her six children from being affected by any more tabloid fabrications regarding the legal battle.
 Jolie’s team also accuses Pitt’s efforts to seal the documents as a means to keep the public from learning the truth about him and not about protecting the children.

-[Feature Image By Jason Merritt/Getty Images
+[Feature Image By Jason Merritt/Getty Images]